swar-mukh/cbt/README.md

 5. If on Windows, MinGW can be downloaded from [WinLibs](https://winlibs.com/).
 6. On a Mac, `g++` is actually a tiny wrapper over `clang`.
 This shouldn't be a problem as such, but if you want to develop exclusively through `g++`, then download the binary (through Homebrew or MacPorts, etc.) and alias `g++` to the appropriate downloaded binary, i.e. `alias g++=g++-<version>`.
 7. Ensure `curl` and `tar` are available.
+8. `cbt` relies on `cppcheck` to perform static analysis.
+Head over to the official [website](http://cppcheck.net/) and follow the instructions on how to download.
+If on Windows 10/11, `cppcheck` can be downloaded using `winget` by issuing `winget install cppcheck` (probable download location: `C:\Program Files\Cppcheck`) and adding it manually to your PATH.

 ### Steps